Deep Learning GPU Benchmarks

 Overview of the benchmarked GPUs

-Although we only tested a small selection of all the available GPUs, we think we covered all GPUs that are currently best suited for deep learning training, model fine tuning and inference tasks due to their compute and memory capabilities and their compatibility to current deep learning frameworks, namely Pytorch and Tensorflow.
+Although we only tested a small selection of all the available GPUs, we think we covered the GPUs that are currently best suited for deep learning training, model fine tuning and inference tasks due to their compute and memory capabilities and their compatibility to current deep learning frameworks, namely PyTorch and TensorFlow.

-For reference also the iconic deep learning GPUs: Geforce GTX 1080 Ti, RTX 2080 Ti, RTX 3090 and Tesla V100 are included to visualize the increase of compute performance over the recent years.
+For reference also the iconic deep learning GPUs RTX 2080 Ti and Tesla V100 are included to visualize the increase of compute performance over the recent years.

 Power Consumption (Watt): 250